 Established in 1983 and awarded Dun & Bradstreet's highest possible Credit Worthiness Certification in 2015, the Premix Group is the world's leading specialist in electrically conductive plastics and polymers.
 See what makes them the leaders in innovation and in their industry by visiting their website; alternatively, you can also connect with them on Linkedin.

-US-based Conductive Composites is an award-winning company that provides a variety of composite and shielding solutions to the electronics, telecommunications, aerospace, security, medical, specialty construction, consumer, and defense product markets.
+US-based Conductive Composites is an award-winning company that provides a variety of composite and shielding solutions to the electronics, telecommunications, aerospace, security, medical and defense product markets.
 They also maintain a presence on Linkedin.

 RTP Co. is a US-based and ISO-9001 certified company, providing custom engineered thermoplastic solutions to a variety of markets worldwide.
 Privately owned and with 17 global manufacturing locations, they guarantee a 5-10 day standard product lead-time.
 Visit their website, and find them on Linkedin here.

 Plasteurope provides daily news and updates on the European plastics industry, along with in-depth analysis and polymer prices, among other things.
 Find career opportunities, see their suppliers' guide, look through their trade name directory, and watch industry-related videos.

 Germany-based Technology group Heraeus provides a wide range of materials, products, and solutions to a wide variety of industries, including electronics, automotive, chemical, pharmaceutical, medical, photovoltaic, and industrial, just to name a few.
 With over 160 years of experience in serving customers around the world, they guarantee excellence, innovation, and competitiveness.
 You can also find them on Twitter and YouTube.

 Read a quick overview of what intrinsically conductive polymers are, along with their applications and a little bit of history.